Blake-Madden/readIPEDS/README.md

  ## Usage

  For each component, download all CSV datasets and XLSX dictionary files into a folder.
- (The Institutional Characteristics files should be downloaded if you intend to include supplemental information to your datasets.)
+ (The Institutional Characteristics files should be downloaded to include supplemental information to your datasets.)

- Call `set_ipeds_data_folder()` to specify this folder so that knows *readIPEDS* where to load the data from.
+ Next, call `set_ipeds_data_folder()` to specify this folder so that *readIPEDS* knows where to load the data from.

- Then call functions such as `academic_libraries_load_file()` with the file year to load and it will import the file in question.
+ Then call functions such as `academic_libraries_load_file()` with the file year to import the data.
  (Note that loading functions support filtering on specific sets of institutions.)

  Finally, this dataset can be pivoted and joined with additional information.

  The following example will: